Garden City, New York: Road

-Clinton Road (Nassau County Route 1) traverses the village and is one of its major north–south thoroughfares.
-Old Country Road (Nassau County Route 25) forms much of Garden City's northern border.
-Other major roads within the village are Franklin Avenue, Rockaway Avenue, Nassau Boulevard, New Hyde Park Road, Stewart Avenue, and Washington Avenue.
+Clinton Road (CR 1) traverses the village and is one of its major north–south thoroughfares.
+Stewart Avenue (CR 177), meanwhile, runs through the middle of the village and serves as its primary east–west thoroughfare.
+Other major roads within the village are Cathedral Avenue (CR C31), Cherry Valley Avenue (CR C38), Franklin Avenue (CR 5A), Nassau Boulevard (CR D66), New Hyde Park Road (CR 5B), Old Country Road (CR 25), Rockaway Avenue (CR E06), and Washington Avenue (CR 7A).

-The Village of Garden City maintains approximately 74 mi of roads.
+Additionally, the Village of Garden City maintains approximately 74 mi of roads.

 Road layout

 Much of Garden City's street network is laid out to resemble the traditional street grid.
 A major exception is the Mott Section, which features a series of parallel, semicircular streets and numerous north–south streets connecting the crescents.

 Rail

-There are five Long Island Rail Road (LIRR) train stations in the village.
-The stops are Stewart Manor, Nassau Boulevard, Garden City and Country Life Press on the LIRR's Hempstead Branch and Merillon Avenue on the LIRR Main Line.
-There are additional stops on the LIRR Main Line just over the Garden City border at New Hyde Park and Mineola.
+There are five Long Island Rail Road (LIRR) train stations in the village: Stewart Manor, Nassau Boulevard, Garden City, and Country Life Press on the LIRR's Hempstead Branch – and Merillon Avenue on the LIRR's Main Line.